 That said, the system on store shelves today is the most impressive Xbox One we've seen yet, capable of playing backwards compatible games and streaming titles to a nearby Windows 10 PC.
 It has a slick new interface that Microsoft has dubbed "The New Xbox Experience" that promises quicker navigation and significantly less load times.
 Developers finally understand how to leverage next-gen hardware, and therefore the games themselves are looking more polished, and better at integrating features like Game DVR and live streaming.

 Sold as a once-mandatory accessory, Kinect has been ditched to save on costs, a move that has ultimately helped Microsoft sell millions more consoles than it would've otherwise.
 But, best of all, 2015 might have been the best year for games on Microsoft's system, bringing with it titles like Rise of the Tomb Raider, Forza 6, Halo 5: Guardians, Fallout 4, Metal Gear Solid V: The Phantom Pain and Batman: Arkham Knight.

-Before it changed course, Microsoft had plans for an always-online system that would have allowed for disc-less play, easy game sharing on other owner's consoles, mandatory system scans and an end to second-hand purchases as we know them.
+It's not perfect yet, but it's far better than the system Microsoft once pitched us on: an always-online console that would have allowed for disc-less play, easy game sharing on other owner's consoles, mandatory system scans and an end to second-hand purchases as we know them.